fkerrin/ServerlessPortfolio/README.md

 10 October 2018 - Tested with chai and mocha, also used webpack to package.

 12 October 2018 - Added onClick handlers to reval and hide data.

+24 November 2018 - Did relative resizing of text and added further detail on projects